 By 201 our inability to crack the story had become a source of frustration for John and I. While we had learned a lot from our podcast interviews and had made progress on the story conceptually, we struggled to turn our ideas into an actual film.
 It was around this time, in April of 2015, that I discovered a book called The Story Grid, which had been recently published.

-I finished the book in three days and immediately sent it to John, it was exactly what needed.
-The Story Grid laid out all of the structural elements that make up stories and explained the important role that genre plays in crafting a narrative.
-Over the following two years, John and I studied material and applied the principles to our film.
-By the spring of 2017, the story had finally become clear to us, and he had used it to developed a detailed outline for our film.
+I read the book in three days and immediately sent a copy to John; it was exactly what needed.
+The Story Grid laid out all of the structural elements that made up stories and explained the critical role that genre plays in crafting a narrative.
+Over the following two years, John and I studied the material and applied the principles to our film.
+By the spring of 2017, the story had finally become clear to us, and he had used it to developed a detailed outline for our movie.

-Currently, we are editing and working towards creating a rough cut, which we will use to pitch studios on helping us complete the movie.
-While we do not yet have a release date for the film, we are sending out regular updates to our email list.
-Working on this project has been both incredibly changing and extremely rewarding.
-I have learned so much about video production, story telling, and the creative process.
+Currently, we are editing and working towards creating a rough cut, which we will use to pitch studios on helping us complete the film.
+While we don't yet have a release date for the film, we are sending out regular updates to our email list.
+Working on this film has been both incredibly changing and extremely rewarding.
+I've learned so much about video production, storytelling, and the creative process.
 I cannot wait until I can share everything we have been working on for so long.

 If you would like to learn more about our film or sign up for updates, please visit our website: